hack4impact-mcgill/MealCare/frontend/README.md

 https://flutter.dev/docs/get-started/editor
 ```

+You will need an emulator too, to see the changes you make.
+The best option is to use an Android phone and have it connected to Android Studio.
+Otherwise, to install an Android emulator, select ```Tools> Android > AVD Manager``` and create one there.

-Alternatively, Xcode is needed for iOS development.
+Alternatively, Xcode can be used for iOS development.
 You can install this from the App Store.
 ```
 https://apps.apple.com/us/app/xcode/id497799835?mt=12
 ```